Zjut-MultimediaPlus/MHG-Net/README.md

 # MHG-Net

-Multi-Modal Hybrid Guided Network for Tropical Cyclone Intensity and Size Estimation
+Estimating Tropical Cyclones with Analysis on Physical Attribution and Physical Correlations Using a Multi-Modal Hybrid Guided Network (JGR Submit)

 <!-- PROJECT SHIELDS -->